EnvCLI/EnvCLI/README.md

 #### Unreleased (14-01-2018)

+* implemented bintray updater to ship new binaries.
+[Philipp Heuer]
 * add the ability to pass environment variables into the containers.
 [Philipp Heuer]
 * add global configuration for the proxy server.
 [Philipp Heuer]
 * support to run commands within subdirectories of the project.
 [Philipp Heuer]